This article is a collection of other setup-related articles. Links to the other articles can be found throughout!

 - Alerts are specific to individual users.

-- If an item is running low when the alert is set, an email will not be sent right away— not until the item hits the alert level again.
+- If product is running low when the alert is set, an email will not be sent right away— not until the product hits the alert level again.

 - Each user has their own set of alerts.
 Learn more